sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             and groups*, 3rd. ed., Grundlehren der Mathematischen Wissenschaften, vol. 290, Springer-Verlag, New York, 1999.

 ..
-[CS1988] Conway, J. H., and N. J. A. Sloane.
-“Low-Dimensional Lattices.
+[CS1988] Conway, J. H., and N. J. A. Sloane. *Low-Dimensional Lattices.
 IV.
-            The Mass Formula.”
-Proceedings of the Royal Society of London.
+            The Mass Formula*, Proceedings of the Royal Society of London.
             Series A, Mathematical and Physical Sciences, vol. 419, no. 1857, 1988, pp. 259-286.

 ..
-[CS2003] \John E. Cremona and Michael Stoll.
-On The Reduction Theory of Binary Forms.
+[CS2003] \John E. Cremona and Michael Stoll. *On The Reduction Theory of Binary Forms*.
             Journal für die reine und angewandte Mathematik, 565 (2003), 79-99.

 ..
 [CS2006] \J. E. Cremona, and S. Siksek, Computing a Lower Bound for the